We all know regular exercise good for us. Doctors tell us. The media tells us. Even our parents tell us.

 Discipline is a habit.
 We don’t always feel motivated to jump out of bed and knock out a gym session.
 Most people give up and go back to hitting the snooze button on the alarm clock after a few days of a new exercise program.

 That’s why you can’t rely solely on motivation to get you out the door.
 To build an exercise habit, you need someone to hold you to your word.
 Getting a workout buddy to go to the gym with you is a great solution.
-An accountability partner can also be a supportive family member.
+If you're in a relationship, why not make fitness part of your couple goals?
+An accountability partner can be also be a supportive family member.
 It’s a lot harder to skip your workout time with an exercise buddy waiting for you.

 What Are You Waiting For?